Chia Seed Oatmeal

 What are chia seeds?

 You can add them to smoothies, breakfast cereals, energy bars, yogurt and baked goods.
-They can be used as subs for eggs, like in these Paleo Vegan Brownies, making them great for vegan and allergen-free baking.
+They can be used as substitutes for eggs, as seen in these Paleo Vegan Brownies, making them ideal for vegan and allergen-free baking.

 They’re hydrophilic, meaning they absorb up to 12 times their weight in liquid when soaked, which gives them a gel-like texture.
 Some people like that and some people don’t.